If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Cristiano Ronaldo could grace the World Cup stage one last time in 2026, as the Portuguese icon gears up for what's likely to be his final shot at global glory.
-All eyes will once again turn to CR7 as he leads his nation into battle across the USA, Canada, and Mexico.
+All eyes will once again turn to CR7 as he leads the 6th ranked team in the world into battle across the USA, Canada and Mexico.

 Portugal has long been a breeding ground for footballing talent, and the current generation is no exception.
 With a squad brimming with world-class players in every department, many fans and pundits believe it might be the golden moment for Portugal to finally capture football's biggest prize.